ashtonian/technitium-configurator/README.md

 DNS is *critical* and therefore its configuration should be easily repeatable.
 Technetium is one of the only open source, authoritative servers with a UI, that supports additional feature sets like dns sink hole, RFC2136 support (external-dns), split horizon ect...
 However its config files are currently stored in binary with complex versioning/logic, and there isn't a declarative solution.
 To address this, an over engineered configuration utility was born.

-PowerDNS was also considered however they are moving features to a commercial platform.

 ## Features

 - Create and manage API tokens